 Foreign driving licences in Finland

-If you have a driving licence issued in an EU member state or an EEA country, it is also valid in Finland.
-If desired, you can exchange it for a Finnish driving licence if you are residing in Finland permanently.
+If you have a driving licence issued in an EU or EEA member state, you can use it in Finland for as long as it is valid.
+You can exchange it for a Finnish driving licence if you are residing in Finland permanently.
 A licence entitling the owner to drive a passenger car must be exchanged for a Finnish licence within two years of its expiry.

 You can apply to exchange your driving licence for a Finnish driving licence at an Ajovarma service point.
 Book an appointment in advance through Ajovarma’s website.

 Before you can get a driving licence, you must take part in driving training and take a driving test.